yyang-pplus/yyang-pplus.github.io/_posts/2018-05-10-the-second-system-effect-misunderstood.md

 # The Third-System Syndrome

-In the assay, The Second-System Effect, Dr. Brooks clearly said the second system is actually the designer's second work, not "the third or later ones", of the same class.
+In the essay, The Second-System Effect, Dr. Brooks clearly said the second system is actually the designer's second work, not "the third or later ones", of the same class.
 But why people still think the effect could happen on the later ones.
 Such as mentioned in [Beware The Second System Effect](http://robertgreiner.com/2012/07/the-second-system-effect/):

 > Personally, I think the perils of The Second System Effect can exist well beyond your second project and this is something we always have to be on guard against.